srijken/web-www-v2/content/contribute/volunteers/_index.en.md

 type: volunteers
 title: Become a volunteer
 opener: Become a volunteer
-intro: DIVD is a non-profit organisation run by volunteers and a network of likeminded organisations.
-So please signup as a volunteer.
+intro: DIVD is a non-profit organisation run by volunteers, and a network of likeminded organisations.
+We’d love for you to sign up as a volunteer.
 corevaluestitle: Core values
 corevalues:
   - title: Ethical Integrity